-Off-line All scientific information about Brolgas and Sarus Cranes and knowledge gaps to 1992 are summarised in HANZAB2.
-Although dated, HANZAB is a major resource for information about Australian birds up to 1992 and is available in the reference section of most major Australian university and public libraries.
+Scientific information about Brolgas and Australian Sarus Cranes, and knowledge gaps to 1992, are summarised in HANZAB Volume 2, which is now undergoing revision.
+Although dated, the printed HANZAB is a major resource for information about Australian cranes up to 1992.
+It is out of print, and upwards of $200 USD on Amazon, but is available in the reference section of most major Australian university and public libraries.

 S Marchant and PJ Higgins (eds), 1993.
 Handbook of Australian, New Zealand and Antarctic birds Vol 2, Raptors to Lapwings.
 Oxford University Press, Melbourne.